SSpzcee/Asunder-PHB/phb/md/Wounds.md

 ### **\- (61 \- 80\) Bruised (Arm)**

 Your arm is bruised.
 It hurts.
 This gives a \-1 Accuracy penalty (because of the pain being distracting, if you're attacking without using the arm) and increases your Seal Speeds by 1\.
 This penalty lasts until the next time you make an attack.
+Multiple applications of this wound stack and the effect lasts for 1 additional attack per every time this Wound is applied after the first time.

 ### **\- (81 \- 100\) Bruised (Leg)**

 Something hit your leg and now it hurts\!
 You'll feel better after you walk it off (or just sit down and let the pain fade).
 Until the end of battle this reduces your base movement speed by 10% and applies a \-1 penalty to dodge rolls.
 This penalty lasts until the next time you make a dodge roll.
+Multiple applications of this wound stack and the effect lasts for 1 additional dodge per every time this Wound is applied after the first time.

 ## **Blunt (Major)**